 Why Walk The Guernsey Coastal Path?

-Another pleasure of the Guernsey Coastal Path is the many historic sites you encounter along the way.
+Another pleasure of the Guernsey Coastal Path is the many ancient monuments you encounter along the way.
 Some of these, like the Dehus Dolmen, are thousands of years old (read more about The Megalithic Sites of Guernsey).
 Vale Castle, on the outskirts of St Sampson, was once an Iron Age fort, but what you see now is the remains of a medieval castle.
 Another medieval castle is the magnificent Castle Cornet, which stands on a small island outside St Peter Port (now connected by road).

 Along The Coastal Path

 You could easily walk the whole trail in three days, or four if you want for time to explore along the way.
 I didn’t manage to walk the entire path and, in retrospect, I could have chosen the bits I did more carefully.
-If you are not going to follow the entire route I would recommend skipping the section north of St Peter Port to St Sampson: this is mostly built up, and includes an industrial zone.
+If you are not going to follow the entire route I would recommend skipping the section north of St Peter Port to St Sampson: this is mostly built up, following main roads, and includes an industrial zone.

 Walking The Guernsey Coastal Path: Some Practicalities